 The patient should receive education about the benign nature of this headache.
 However, they should be strongly encouraged to seek help if any focal neurologic signs appear, such as blurry or loss of vision, focal weakness, numbness, facial droop, slurring speech and loss of consciousness.

 Nummular headaches, along with all headaches disorders, are best addressed in a collaborative, interprofessional team approach regarding both diagnosis and treatment.
 This healthcare team includes physicians and specialists, neuroscience specialty trained nursing staff, and pharmacists, working collaboratively to bring about optimal patient care and results.
+Often the pharmacist will need to assist in medication management and assist in educating the patient regarding compliance.
+A coordinated interprofessional approach will result in the best outcomes.
 [Level V]

 |||Cuadrado ML,López-Ruiz P,Guerrero ÁL, Nummular headache: an update and future prospects.
 Expert review of neurotherapeutics.
 2018 Jan; [PubMed PMID: 29103335]|